PhilipYip1988/windows-7-installation-guide/virtualisation_ubuntu/readme.md

 dir
 ```

-If a SLIC is present it can be passed through to the host PC.
+If a SLIC tab is present it can be passed through to the host PC.
 Add the following to your VMware configuration file:

 ```
 acpi.passthru.slic = "TRUE"